Wedding of Mary I of England and Philip of Spain: Festival decoration: a marriage of sable and silver

 A 16th-century chair in Winchester Cathedral covered with velvet (velvet not original) is thought to have been used at the wedding.
 A fragment of painted decoration on timber boards painted in white and black, now displayed in the Westgate Museum, with portrait medallions and the motto 'Vive le Roi' and the initials of John White, warden of Winchester College, is probably connected with the wedding festivities.
+The design was recreated at Stirling castle in 2010.

 John Elder mentions other painted inscriptions in black and white, and he equates these colours with sable and silver in heraldry, an association which likely held with the use of black and white in the wedding costume.
 Andrés Muňoz developed a theme of gold and white or silver in his account.
 Philip was silver in deference to Mary's gold.
-During the service in the cathedral, Mary was always placed to the right, and Philip to the left, considered the secondary position.
+During the service in the cathedral, Mary was always placed to the right, and Philip to the left, considered the secondary position. at dinner, Philip was served with silver plates, while Mary's were gold.